Nomad: Sedentarization

 From 1920 to 2008, the population of nomadic pastoral tribes slowly decreased from over a quarter of Iran's population.
 Tribal pastures were nationalized during the 1960s.
 The National Commission of UNESCO registered the population of Iran at 21 million in 1963, of whom two million (9.5%) were nomads.
 Although the nomadic population of Iran has dramatically decreased in the 20th century, Iran still has one of the largest nomadic populations in the world, an estimated 1.5 million in a country of about 70 million.

 In Kazakhstan where the major agricultural activity was nomadic herding, forced collectivization under Joseph Stalin's rule met with massive resistance and major losses and confiscation of livestock.
 Livestock in Kazakhstan fell from 7 million cattle to 1.6 million and from 22 million sheep to 1.7 million.
 The resulting famine of 1931–1934 caused some 1.5 million deaths: this represents more than 40% of the total Kazakh population at that time.

 In the 1950s as well as the 1960s, large numbers of Bedouin throughout the Middle East started to leave the traditional, nomadic life to settle in the cities of the Middle East, especially as home ranges have shrunk and population levels have grown.
 Government policies in Egypt and Israel, oil production in Libya and the Persian Gulf, as well as a desire for improved standards of living, effectively led most Bedouin to become settled citizens of various nations, rather than stateless nomadic herders.
-A century ago nomadic Bedouin still made up some 10% of the total Arab population.
-Today they account for some 1% of the total.
+A century ago, nomadic Bedouin still made up some 10% of the total Arab population.
+Today, they account for some 1% of the total.

 At independence in 1960, Mauritania was essentially a nomadic society.
 The great Sahel droughts of the early 1970s caused massive problems in a country where 85% of its inhabitants were nomadic herders.
 Today only 15% remain nomads.

 As many as 2 million nomadic Kuchis wandered over Afghanistan in the years before the Soviet invasion, and most experts agreed that by 2000 the number had fallen dramatically, perhaps by half.
 A severe drought had destroyed 80% of the livestock in some areas.

 Niger experienced a serious food crisis in 2005 following erratic rainfall and desert locust invasions.
 Nomads such as the Tuareg and Fulani, who make up about 20% of Niger's 12.9 million population, had been so badly hit by the Niger food crisis that their already fragile way of life is at risk.
 Nomads in Mali were also affected.
+The Fulani of West Africa are the world's largest nomadic group.